HIGHLIGHTS

 Legal risk: Hospitals under attack by hackers face costly lawsuits from patients and other stakeholders whose interests are compromised.

-Regulatory risk: Hospitals have to face investigations by the regulatory authorities and pay hefty fines if it is revealed that they did not take adequate steps to comply with HIPAA and other security guidelines.
+Regulatory risk: Hospitals have to face investigations by the regulatory authorities and pay hefty fines if it is revealed that they did not take adequate steps to maintain HIPAA compliant medical software and other security guidelines.
 The HSS Office of Civil Rights has reached a $100,000 settlement with the Doctor’s Management Services, a Massachusetts-based medical management company, after ransomware affected the PHI of 206,695 individuals.

 Reputation risk: When there is an attack on cybersecurity in healthcare, the healthcare provider, typically a hospital, suffers great damage to its reputation.
 Once patient trust is eroded and medical information is leaked, it is difficult to regain the lost stature.